Skip to Main Content Skip to Footer

 GEOL 105 - Geohazards

 Geohazards is an introductory course for students of all backgrounds aimed at: 1) understanding the geology behind disasters, including earthquakes, volcanoes, floods, tornadoes, hurricanes, sinkholes, landslides, climate change, asteroid impacts, and changes in Earth's magnetic field; 2) investigating the intersection of risk with society (e.g., how communities and governments evaluate risk and implement risk-appropriate mitigation strategies) and at a personal level (e.g., understanding hazards you may face as homeowners or renters and determining your level of risk aversion).
-Three meetings (lectures, movie clips, discussions, and activities) per week, one fieldtrip to view sinkholes, landslide debris, and spelunk in the Twin Cities, no lab.
+Three 1-hour meetings (lectures, movie clips, discussions, and activities) per week, one fieldtrip to view sinkholes, landslide debris, and spelunk in the Twin Cities, no lab.

 GEOL 106 - Volcanoes

 Volcanic eruptions are the awe-inspiring expression of a planet's internal dynamics.
 They supply the source materials for scientific studies of rocky planets, inspire works of art and literature, feature prominently in sacred traditions, and provide some of the most fertile ground on Earth.
 They are also destructive and agonizingly uncertain in duration, wreaking havoc on local to global scales via clouds of ash, lava flows, and secondary hazards (e.g., mudflows, famine).
 This course will cover volcanoes broadly: where and why they occur; what drives eruptions; monitoring; impacts; hazard mitigation; "reading the rocks"; volcanoes in art and culture; and perspectives from local populations.
-Three hours lecture per week, including in-class demos and labs.
+Three 1-hour lectures per week, including in-class demos and labs.

 GEOL 160 - Dynamic Earth and Global Change

-GEOL 165 - History/Evolution of Earth
+GEOL 165 - History and Evolution of Earth

 GEOL 194 - Topics Course